 WHAT CAN I EXPECT FROM MY CONSULTATION AT CONSORTIUM CHARTERED PHYSIOTHERAPISTS

-If you are visiting the clinic for the first time, or if you are a patient of ours returning with a new complaint, you will always have a longer appointment.
-The primary aim of this appointment is to take time to listen to your story in detail, perform a relevant physical examination and lay out a clear plan with details of the strategies we can put in place to help you.
+The primary aim of the initial appointment is to take time to listen to your story in detail, perform a relevant physical examination and lay out a clear plan with details of the strategies we can put in place to help you.

 If you have a complex complaint with a long history or attend with multiple issues, then during the first session we may only be able to establish the plan and provide initial advice.
 If this is the case then it is likely you will need to book a follow up appointment in order to begin working on the things that we have recommended.
 The majority of cases are more straight forwards than this and the clinician will have time to get started on implementing some of the strategies that we recommend.
 A follow up appointment is not always required.